 Santa Fe has a rich history and culture that makes it one of the most diverse and interesting places to visit.
 Santa Fe is known as the “City Different” in the Land of Enchantment.
 We know that you will enjoy visiting the many attractions that Santa Fe has to offer.
-Because Inn of the Governors is situated in the heart of the city, you will easily find most activities, shopping and restaurants within walking distance of our Santa Fe hotel.
+Because Inn of the Governors is situated in the heart of the city, you will easily find most activities, shopping and restaurants within walking distance of our downtown Santa Fe hotel.

 We have provided many details about Santa Fe, and encourage you to use Guest Services to help you best plan your trip.

 - 1050-1607 – Santa Fe occupied by Pueblo Indian Villages.

 - 1540 – First claimed “Kingdom of New Mexico” for Spain by conquistador Don Francisco Vasques de Coronado.

 - 1598 – Don Juan de Onate became first Governor-General of New Mexico

 - 1609 – Don Pedro de Peralta appointed second Governor-General of New Mexico and moved the capital to present day Santa Fe.